sage-code/eve/manual/structure.md

   ...
 return;

-** method declaration
+** routine declaration
-method name(params):
+routine name(params):
   ...
 return;
 ```

 ## Declaration order

-Order of regions by default is: {globals, import, type, constant, variable, function, class, method}.
-Methods and classes can alternate.
+Order of regions by default is: {globals, import, type, constant, variable, function, class, routine}.
+Routines and classes can alternate.
 You can define multiple regions of the same type when members depend on each other.

 ## Globals